 From a mining perspective Kalkaroo has extremely favourable geometry as it forms a consistently mineralised 40-80 metre thick dipping slab over a strike length of at least 3 km.
 The oxidised top 100 metres of the deposit is enriched in both gold (forming a gold cap) and copper which occurs as native copper (copper metal) and chalcocite (a copper rich secondary sulphide mineral).

-In May 2017 Havilah signed an MOU with Wanbao Mining Limited (Wanbao) for the completion of a pre-feasibility study (PFS) on Kalkaroo at Wanbao’s expense.
+In May 2017 Havilah signed an MOU with Wanbao Mining Limited (Wanbao) for the completion of a pre-feasibility study (PFS) on Kalkaroo.
 The PFS work was carried out by mining consultants, RPMGlobal, who independently confirmed Havilah’s earlier JORC resource for Kalkaroo (see above) and estimated a 100 million tonne Ore Reserve for the deposit as summarised below.

-There are excellent prospects to expand the resource at depth below 200 metres and at each end with additional drilling.
-The surrounding exploration potential is also very high with a three out of three hit rate in wild cat drillholes that targeted conceptual targets chosen by Havilah geologists within a short distance of Kalkaroo (see drilling results below).
+There are excellent prospects to boost resources at Kalkaroo with the deposit being open down-dip and along strike.
+The surrounding exploration potential is also very high with a three out of three drilling hit rate on conceptual targets chosen by Havilah geologists within a short distance of Kalkaroo (see drilling results below).

 After the Wanbao exclusivity period expired in July 2018, Havilah commenced additional PFS studies aimed at improving gold metal recoveries and incorporating the potentially considerable value of the cobalt resources and pyrite tails in the economic model.
 This work is ongoing and thusfar has yielded encouraging results.